acasto/iptic-memex/README.md

 - **Context Management**:
   - [x] Load files into context in chat and ask modes
   - [x] Fetch and include content from the web
-  - [x] Search the web and load results into context (using Brave Search API)
+  - [x] Search the web and load results into context
   - [x] Easily add multi-line content
   - [x] Select and import parts of Python files
   - [x] Add a project context for encapsulating other contexts

 - **Provider Flexibility**:
-  - [x] Supports multiple LLM providers (OpenAI, Anthropic, Google, etc.)
+  - [x] Supports multiple LLM providers.
+Currently:
+      - OpenAI
+      - Anthropic
+      - Google Gemini
+      - OpenRouter
+      - Llama.cpp via API
+  - [x] OpenAI compatibile providers can be added through conigs, no code changes needed
   - [x] Easy configuration of providers and models through config files
   - [x] Switch between providers and models on the fly
   - [x] Providers can be aliased in the config file for per provider or model settings